munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/lamija-imamovic/gpio-req.rst

    :references: 4.1.6.2 - L2 - GPIO
    :verification-and-validation:

-   The system shall allow configuration of GPIO output type (push-pull or open-drain) and output speed (low, medium, high, very high) using dedicated control registers.
+   The system shall allow configuration of the general-purpose output type as either push-pull or open-drain.
+It shall also support setting the output speed to one of four levels: low speed, medium speed, high speed, or very high speed using dedicated control registers.